divyansh344/Interactive-RLC-Circuit-Analyzer/README.md

 Input RLC circuit parameters (Resistance, Inductance, Capacitance).
 Specify the desired frequency range.

-Visualize the frequency response and analyze circuit performance. circuit_simulation.slx
+circuit_simulation.slx
 A Simulink model for simulating the RLC circuit based on user-defined parameters.
 This model computes circuit responses and generates data for visualization in the GUI.